semarglproject/semargl/README.md

 ----

 RDFa parser currently passes all RDFa 1.0 and 1.1 [conformance](http://rdfa.info/test-suite/) tests for all document formats.
-Also, you shouldn't worry about specifying document format because auto-detection works out-of-the-box.
+Document format detection works out-of-the-box, so you shouldn't worry about specifying document format.
+RDFa version detection is also present with default version 1.1.

 NTriples
 --------